 “I have a fixed term loan, I want to break the loan so I can take advantage of lower interest rates, can I do that?

 You probably can but it will likely cost you to do so.
 If you want to explore this, you will need to talk to your bank.
 It is likely that your bank is entitled to charge you the costs associated with breaking the term of the loan early and these can be quite significant.
 We recommend you check with your bank about these costs before you make any decision.
-To better understand early repayment charges we recommend you read our guide on early repayment charges.
+To better understand early repayment charges we recommend you read our Quick Guide on early repayment charges.

 “Are my funds safe?”

 The Reserve Bank has recently noted that our financial system is in good shape, with our trading banks having lots of capital and plenty of cash to help their customers through these testing times.
 Although there is no Government Guarantee in place for any type of deposit with a NZ bank, the Reserve Bank’s Open Bank Resolution policy allows a distressed bank to call on support from the bank’s shareholders and depositors.
 The policy provides for keeping a bank open for business if it is placed under statutory management, with provision for customers to be able to gain full or partial access to their accounts and other bank services.

 The Reserve Bank has up to date information on their website.